A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Analysis of Preconditioned KSP Methods

 \section{Analysis of Preconditioned KSP Methods}

 In this section, we discuss a few Krylov subspace methods in more detail, especially the preconditioned GMRES, TFQMR, BiCGSTAB, and QMRCGSTAB with right preconditioners.
 In the literature, these methods are typically given either without preconditioners or with left preconditioners.
 We present their high-level descriptions with right preconditioners.
-We also present some theoretical results in terms of operation counts and storage, which are helpful in interpreting the numerical results.
-The cost of the preconditioners are independent of the KSP methods, so we do not include them in the comparison.
+We also present some theoretical results in terms of operation counts and storage, which are helpful in analyzing the numerical results.